lanahajyahia/Decentraland-Project/README.md

 ## Server side
 Node js and mongoDB
 I developed all API in server side to save the game’s data in database.
 Using REST API.
-I dived the files into server, routes, controllers and schemas.
+I divided the files into server, routes, controllers and schemas.
 I have user schema and land schema
       User: username, pass, Buyer or visitor, budget.
       Land: owner, type (For sale, not for sale, park, street), price and color.